Throughout this guide we will discuss the 6 most popular open source ecommerce platforms and how they can benefit your ecommerce business.

 Shopware developers are constantly working to improve the platform; ensuring that Shopware stays at the forefront of ecommerce technology.
 Specializing in midsize to large businesses, Shopware's focus on innovation and usability has made it a popular choice for ecommerce businesses.

 Pros: PHP-based and fully open-source platform.
 Very strong B2B capabilities.
-Offers some of the best ecommerce automation tools (Flow Builder and Rule Builder).
+Offers some of the most impressive ecommerce automation tools (Flow Builder and Rule Builder).
 AI first approach and headless capabilities.
+The content management system is known as the best ecommerce CMS on the market.
 The best total cost of ownership for most mid-market sized businesses (starting at $5m online sales).

 Cons: Not the right solution for businesses that only sell a handful of products.